You may have heard that eCommerce is doing pretty well.

 If you have found a product niche that interests you, use a simple Google search to see if the category pops up in any blogs or magazine reviews.

 Be sure to take these types of reviews with a large pinch of salt.
-Brands are prepared to sign up to pretty lucrative affiliate deals with both large publications and independent bloggers.
+Brands are prepared to sign up for pretty lucrative affiliate deals with both large publications and independent bloggers.

 Often, a positive write-up for a product can be influenced by a paycheck.